AdamKaderbhai/iOS101_prework/README.md

 2.)
 The Fitness App
 - Has nice visual ring feature to show my progess for each activity
 - Offers a variety of training tutorials to guide my workouts.
+- Very easy to integrate with apple watch

 3.)
 Muscle Wiki
 - Very convenient, I just tap on a muscle on the interactive figure, and it provides different exercises of various types.
 - Lets me create personalized workouts based on the exercises I like.